 \subsection{City-tailored Hierarchy Generation}

-The long-tailed distribution of location visits causes models to prioritize frequent locations during optimization, exacerbating prediction inequity.
-To mitigate distributional biases, we introduce coarse-grained semantic groupings via a hierarchical tree structure grounded in Maslow's theory of human motivation~\cite{maslow1943theory}, rebalancing the optimization process.
-Behavioral psychology posits that human mobility inherently reflects need-driven decision-making: personal needs motivate activities, which occur at specific location categories, ultimately manifesting as visits to specific locations.
-Although human mobility may be influenced by factors like weather and events, this study primarily focuses on the need factor, as it encompasses most motivations for mobility.
-Consequently, our hierarchy spans four granularity levels: Need → Activity → Category → Location.
+The long-tailed distribution of location visits leads models to overemphasize frequently visited locations, amplifying prediction bias.
+To address this, we introduce coarse-grained semantic groupings via a hierarchical tree grounded in Maslow's theory of human motivation~\cite{maslow1943theory}, rebalancing the optimization process.
+Behavioral psychology suggests that human mobility reflects need-driven decisions: personal needs motivate activities, which occur at specific location categories, ultimately resulting in visits to particular locations.
+While factors such as weather or events may also influence mobility, we focus on the need factor, as it encompasses most motivations for mobility.
+Accordingly, our hierarchy comprises four granularity levels: Need → Activity → Category → Location.